The information provided in this ELRP customer FAQ can change in whole or in part subject to California Public Utilities Commission approval.

 If you have enrolled with an aggregator or a third-party demand response provider, please contact them for information on the status of their ELRP enrollment.

 Customers already enrolled in the ELRP do not need to re-enroll in the program each year.
-Enrollments will carry over year to year unless the customer takes action to disenroll.
+Enrollments will carry over year to year unless the customer takes action to disenroll or no longer meets the eligibility criteria.

 If you have enrolled with an aggregator or a third-party demand response provider, your aggregator or demand response provider may be eligible to enroll in the ELRP.
 Please contact your aggregator or demand response provider for information on the ELRP.
 Note that if you are enrolled in the Base Interruptible Program through an aggregator, your aggregator has the first option to enroll you in the ELRP.
 If they choose not to enroll in the ELRP, you may independently enroll.

-A nomination is the estimated target load reduction quantity (kW) for an ELRP event.
+A nomination is the estimated target load reduction quantity in kilowatts (kW) for an ELRP event.
 Nominations are required for customers directly enrolled in the ELRP.
-Each nomination for directly enrolled sites must be for at least 1kW of load reduction.
+Each nomination for directly enrolled sites must be for at least 1 kW of load reduction.
 Participation in ELRP events is entirely voluntary and no financial penalties will result from not meeting or exceeding the nomination.

-Nominations for Base Interruptible Program customers should be the incremental load reduction below their Firm Service Level.
+Nominations for Base Interruptible Program customers must be the incremental load reduction below their Firm Service Level.

 The use of a virtual aggregation may be elected by a customer at the time of enrollment.
 Only during ELRP dispatch hours, a customer with control over multiple electrically contiguous sites is permitted to virtually aggregate the load and generation to fully utilize the sum of the net export allowed by any Rule 21 permit(s) associated with the sites.
 Two sites are considered electrically contiguous when they have electric service derived from the same utility distribution transformer secondary and there are no devices on the utility distribution system that can interrupt power flow to only one site.
 Virtual aggregation applications will be reviewed and approved by PG&E on a case-by-case basis.